Directly imaging spin polarons in a kinetically frustrated Hubbard system: Methods

 \subsection{Theoretical three-point correlators vs. interaction strength and temperature}

-In Fig. \ref{fig:3} of the main text, we plot $C^{(3)}$ versus doping for three different $U/t$.
+In Fig. 3 of the main text, we plot $C^{(3)}$ evaluated at the closest bond to the dopant versus doping for three different $U/t$.
 Although all three datasets are at slightly different temperatures, this does not change the qualitative trends that exist with increasing interaction strength.
-To emphasise this, in Fig. \ref{fig:Temperature}, we plot $C^{(3)}$ on the triangular plaquette for multiple temperatures at a fixed interaction, and qualitatively all curves are similar with the main quantitative difference being that lower temperatures lead to larger magnitude $C^{(3)}$ peaks.
-To illustrate that the key qualitative trends depend on $U/t$, we furthermore plot $C^{(3)}$ on the plaquette for multiple interactions at different temperatures in Fig. \ref{fig:Interaction}.
-Here, we see all of the same trends displayed in Fig. \ref{fig:3} of the main text.
+To emphasise this, in Extended Data Fig. \ref{fig:Temperature}, we plot the $C^{(3)}$ on the triangular plaquette for multiple temperatures at a fixed interaction, and qualitatively all curves are similar with the main quantitative difference being that lower temperatures lead to larger magnitude $C^{(3)}$ peaks.
+This is also confirmed in Extended Data Fig. {\ref{fig:structureVsTemp}}, where spatial correlations plotted as a function of temperature close to half filling do not show variations in the structure, rather a general decrease in correlator amplitude.
+To illustrate that the key qualitative trends depend on $U/t$, we furthermore plot the $C^{(3)}$ evaluated at the closest bond to the dopant for multiple interactions at fixed temperature in Extended Data Fig. \ref{fig:Interaction}.
+Here, we see all of the same trends displayed in Fig. 3 of the main text.